TheSoulOfCorn/nerf_mipnerf_test/README.md

 > - The results below are trained with resized images to one eighth of original iphone picture size due to limited memory and time..
 Should be much better with less shrank images.
 > - MUCH CREDIT to the second reference for the usage of torchlightning, and I also learnt a lot from the structure of that work.
 > - As some feedbacks, I appended some notes when I learn Nerf and the this Pytorch Code.
 Notes are combinations in English, Chinese characters and sketches, flow charts, focusing on the rays generation and changing between coordinates.
 Those bothers me much at first.
 Though I heavily noted the code, it's still not pretty clear for first learn or just going through.
 That's why I took a look at the code again and made further notes, and it clearly explains what's going on in every single detail, including some tuning that never disclosed at any material I tried.
 I believe it's good for anyone wants to dive deep.
 Still, I'm sorry for having no time to have a nice configuration of the notes, but I'd love to make some translation/reorganization/clarification if anyone interested!!!

+## RUNNING MIPNERF
+#### create environment
+> identical to the nerf environment setting

+#### prepare your data
+> identical to the nerf environment setting

+#### get configuration and run
+> the `config_mipnerf.py` and `config_mipnerf_test.py` provides options for training and testing.
+I didn't create any quick bash files for mipnerf, while it's simple to run.
+You may do so or just run py file:
+`python trainMip.py`
+`python testMip.py`
+add any args you want!
+during training, the checkpoints will be saved in `./ckpts_mip`, training visualization tfevents file in `./logs_mip`
+during testing, the images, depth images and videos (depends on user preference) will be saved in `./results_mip`

+#### others
+> - I actually had not run the organized code here due to some model loading issue, but it should be working fine.
+> - Again, sorry for not having everything pretty!
+If any misleading or trouble please feel free to contact me.
+> - MUCH THANKS to the reference repo!
+> - LLFF scene is not originally in the paper, you may check some following works like mipnerf 360° for a better result of LLFF.
+> - fact that I will present mipnerf in my class.
+I update some slides I will be using.
+Inpired by mipnerf original website.
+As well, one page of my notes!

 ## RESULTS FROM UCSD SCENES (AND FLOWER)